Llanos de Challe National Park (Chile)

-Llanos de Challe National Park is located along the coast of northern Chile's Atacama Region and features a coastal desert ecosystem which is habitat for rare and threatened plant species.
+Llanos de Challe National Park is located along the coast of northern Chile's Atacama Region and features a coastal desert ecosystem that is a habitat for rare and threatened plant species.
 It is one of the southernmost locations of the coastal desert lomas.

 Llanos de Challe National Park

-Llanos de Challe National Park is a protected natural area that is located along the coast of northern Chile's Atacama Region (Región de Atacama).
-Created in 1994 and consisting of 45,708 ha (112,947 acres), the national park features a coastal desert ecosystem.
+Llanos de Challe National Park is a protected natural area along the coast of northern Chile's Atacama Region.
+Created in 1994 and consisting of 45,708 ha (112,947 acres), it features a coastal desert ecosystem.

-The fragile ecosystem is habitat for rare plant species, including the threatened Leontochir ovallei (known locally as Garra de León or "Lion Claw"), which is often eaten by guanacos.
+The fragile ecosystem is a habitat for rare plant species, including the threatened Leontochir ovallei (known locally as Garra de León or "Lion Claw"), which guanacos often eat.
 Plants survive by growing through spiny shrubs and on rocky cliffs.

-The flora constitutes one of the main attractions of the park and includes abundant cactus.
-The flora is made up of more than 220 different species, of which 206 are native to Chile and 14 are endemic to the Atacama Region.
-The natural phenomenon known as desierto florido (flowery desert) occurs here occasionally as a consequence of El Niño-Southern Oscillation.
+The flora constitutes one of the Park's main attractions and includes abundant cacti.
+The flora comprises more than 220 species, of which 206 are native to Chile and 14 are endemic to the Atacama Region.

-The coastal area features unspoiled white sand beaches and a coastal wetland, which shelters common moorhens, red-gartered coots, black-necked swans and flamingos.
-Peregrine falcons and condors are also found in the area of the national park.
+The coastal area features unspoiled white sand beaches and a wetland.
+It shelters common moorhens, red-gartered coots, black-necked swans, and flamingos.
+Peregrine falcons and condors are also found in the area of the National Park.